 - Maintain overall GPA of 3.0 for graduation

 - Complete student teaching experience

 - Complete student treaching experience

 - Complete required assessements

 Interested in applying?
-Check out the MED Elementary Education application requirements
+Check out the MEd in Elementary Education application requirements.

 Tuition, Financial Aid and Scholarships